 This course is aligned with the standards established by the National Association for the Education of Young Children (NAEYC) and the Council for Exceptional Children (CEC).

-Required Text
+Required Texts

-Feeney, S. (2012).
+- Feeney, S. (2012).
 Professionalism in early childhood education: Doing our best for young children.
-Upper Saddle River, NY: Allyn & Bacon/Pearson.
+Upper Saddle River, NY: Allyn & Bacon/Pearson. - Wink, J. (2011).
+Critical pedagogy: Notes from the real world (4th ed.).
+Boston, MA: Pearson.